amunnelly/covid_ireland.github.io/index.md

 ## Graphs

-There are five graphs in the dataset.
-They are:
+There are six graphs in the dataset, covering two metrics, confirmed cases and cases per population unit.

+###
 1. [Cumulative Cases by County](/covid_ireland/plots/confirmedcovidcases_cumulative.html).
 This is the raw data from [the official government source](https://covid19ireland-geohive.hub.arcgis.com/datasets/d9be85b30d7748b5b7c09450b8aede63_0).
 The most recent date is October 5th, 2020.

 2. [Cumulative Cases by County, excluding Dublin](/covid_ireland/plots/confirmedcovidcases_cumulative_excluding_dublin.html).
 Because Dublin is so much bigger than any other county, the detail of the other twenty-five counties gets lost.
 This the data above minus Dublin.